mniedzie/ML4DQM-DC_SharedTools/DatasetCrafting/README.md

 python3 first_run.py --seedfile <seed_file_path> --infile <input_file_path> --outfile <output_file_path>
 ```
 The input file should contain all available histograms of given type.
 These are used to find histograms similar to the seed histograms.
-The seed file should contain the examples of input histograms (in same dataframe format as used in whole ML4DQM method).
+The seed file should contain the examples of input histograms (in same dataframe format as used in whole ML4DQM method or as a json file, same format as Golden Json, with picked runs and lumisections).
 If no file is provided, 10 random histograms from input will be used.
 The output file will be used as a basis name to save the outputs (an abbreviation of each method name will be added at the end of the name).
 By default it is set to ```first_run/test.csv```.

+The plots with resampled histograms are saved in ```first_run/``` directory.
+The naming is "test+resamppling method abbreviation+noise method abbreviation".
+These are hardcoded, and generally meant as a first step to choose the optimal method.
+Further optimization of the algorithms should be done within configuration files, using the method explained below.

 ### Running the production of resampled histograms